stupidchen/aboutSocket/SCHD.md

 * Add the change log of whole project
 * Epoll fd group manage(Create, delete)
 * Finish the client socket helper(asynchronous send and recv base on AIO)
-* Figure out reason of the redundant character of received message and fixed it.
+* Figure out reason of the redundant character of received message and fixed it

+## Feb 3rd, 2017

+### Work done

+* Find the reason of redundant character(fgets bug) and fixed it

+### Plan

+* Epoll fd group manage(Create, delete)
+* Finish the client socket helper(asynchronous send and recv base on AIO, or use threadpool)
+* Add the change log of whole project